gigaj0ule/system42/_framework/bootloader/README.md

 ~j0ule 2020-2022 All Rights Reserved

 This is part of an 32 Bit framework by ~j0ule for hobby projects.
 It is a work in progress.
-It is for non-commercial use only, unless explicit permission and usage terms of use are given.

 This bootloader closely emulates the behavior of the built-in DFUse bootloader on most m32 devices, but provides extra features and customizations.

-It expects that the firmware is built to execute with the end of the bootloader sector as the starting address.
-Firmware linked for 0x8000000 will not execute properly.
+It expects that the firmware is built to execute with the IVT beginning after the last bootloader sector.
+Firmware linked for
+0x8000000 will not execute
+properly.

 For 32F1, this is 0x8002000 (8k).

 For 32F4, this is 0x8004000 (16k).

-To flash a file to the bootloader, use either:
+To flash a file to the bootloader,
+Papas the file with 8 or 16k of 0xFF
+and use:

     sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.bin
-    sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.bin

-...depending on your MCU.

-You must flash the file at address 0x08000000.
+You must flash the file at address
+0x08000000.
 The bootloader will automatically skip over the padding in the file, which is expected to be the size of the bootloader itself.
-This padding can just be a bunch of 0xFF.
+This padding can just be a bunch of
+0xFF.

 The bootloader has AES256 encryption support.
 If this is enabled, then you must supply the bootloader with a file that is padded with the size of the bootloader, minus 16 bytes.
 The first 16 bytes are the AES CBC initialization vector used to encrypt the firmware file.
 See snappack.py for further insight.

 You can use the following command to flash the encrypted file:

     sudo dfu-util -a 0 -s 0x08000000:leave -D ./_build/sample/fw.snap

 Obviously, you must enable read out protection or your AES key stored in the bootloader will be leaked and the encryption is broken!
+As well,
-As well, DFU Upload should be enabled, otherwise the firmware can be read out in plaintext after successful decryption.
+RDP should be enabled, otherwise the firmware can be read out in plaintext after successful decryption.

 ## Features